Controlled by Unbelief

 A Sermon on John 7:25-36Read more

-Have you ever wondered what is at the root of people’s unbelief regarding Christianity and the Gospel of Jesus Christ?
-Is it a heart issue, or is it something that is more intellectual?
-In this sermon, Dr. Martyn Lloyd-Jones preaches from John 7:25-36 and helps us understand what unbelief is and what is at the root of it.
+What is at the root of people’s unbelief regarding Christianity and the gospel of Jesus Christ?
+Is it a heart issue or is it something that is more intellectual?
+In this sermon on John 7:25–36 titled “Controlled by Unbelief,” Dr. Martyn Lloyd-Jones preaches to understand what unbelief is and what is at the root of it.
 Not seeing Christ as Savior, Dr. Lloyd-Jones says, is not merely an indifferent opinion that someone can hold.
 A person’s eternal destination is hinging on how they answer this, and thus, it is of the utmost importance.
-Unbelief is the consequence of the Fall in Genesis 3.
-Dr. Lloyd-Jones asks us to consider what the deep and radical nature of unbelief is, and he provides three helpful points for us to think through in our consideration.
-First, it is deeper than merely intellect and reason— unbelief is an issue of the heart that is not fixed simply by changing someone’s mind.
-Second, it is deeper than our superficial differences of opinion, and this is because of the importance and weight it bears.
+Unbelief is the consequence of the fall in Genesis 3.
+Dr. Lloyd-Jones asks what the deep and radical nature of unbelief is and provides three helpful points to think through in consideration.
+First, it is deeper than merely intellect and reason— unbelief is an issue of the heart that is not fixed simply by changing someone’s mind alone.
+Second, it is deeper than superficial differences of opinion, and this is because of the importance and weight it bears.
 Third, unbelief leads to an appalling ignorance of God and that everyone, including the unsaved, will have to give an account and will be subject to God’s judgment for their sins.
-If you struggle with unbelief towards God, listen to this sermon and think carefully about where you stand in relationship to God!
+If one struggles with unbelief towards God, listen to this sermon and think carefully about their standing in relationship to God.

 Additional Scripture Translations